evillurker/LOL-Account-Manager/README.md

 this platform allows you to check crucial statistics like OP.GG details, summoner ranks, and previous season ranks with ease.

-Easily swap between accounts export them, analyze stats, manage your passwords with full AES-256 encryption options and provide full insight for all your needs.
+Easily swap between accounts, export them, analyze stats, manage your passwords with full AES-256 encryption options and provide full insight for all your needs.

 ![screenshot1](https://github.com/evillurker/LOL-Account-Manager/assets/23277098/a49da9ca-bee8-412e-a611-57b29b9b8f1e)